RIT-EVT/IMU/README.md

 ### Related Projects

-The DEV1 BMS is one component of the larger DEV1 project, you can find related projects in the [RIT-EVT](https://github.com/RIT-EVT) GitHub page.
+The DEV1 IMU is one component of the larger DEV1 project, you can find related projects in the [RIT-EVT](https://github.com/RIT-EVT) GitHub page.
 Additionally, the STM32f334 driver code is handled via the [EVT-core](https://github.com/RIT-EVT/EVT-core) project.